BABrandes/IntegratedWidgets/README.md

 ## Architecture Details

-### Controller Lifecycle
+### Three-Layer Architecture

-1. **Initialization**: Controller creates or accepts widgets, connects to observables, sets up debouncing
-2. **Active**: Bidirectional updates between observables and widgets with debounced user input
-3. **Disposal**: Clean disconnection, observers removed, timers stopped, resources freed

-Always call `controller.dispose()` when done, or use controllers as context managers if supported.

-### Debounced Input Handling

-The framework provides sophisticated debouncing capabilities:

-- **Centralized Debouncing**: All controllers use a unified debouncing system
+1. **IQT Widgets** (High-level API)
+   - Ready-to-use widgets with layout strategies
+   - Simple API accepting values, hooks, or observables
+   - Flexible composition and customization

+2. **Controllers** (Mid-level API)
+   - Manage bidirectional data binding
+   - Handle lifecycle and cleanup
-- **Configurable Timing**: Global and per-controller debounce configuration
+   - Provide debouncing and validation

-- **Automatic Cleanup**: Timers are properly managed and cleaned up
-- **Exception Safety**: Robust error handling during disposal
-- **Performance Optimized**: Reduces unnecessary updates during rapid user input
+3. **Controlled Widgets** (Low-level API)
+   - Specialized Qt widgets
+   - Prevent accidental feedback loops
+   - Block direct programmatic modification

 ### Thread Safety

-Controllers use Qt's signal/slot mechanism with queued connections to ensure thread-safe updates from observables to widgets.
+All widgets use Qt's signal/slot mechanism with queued connections to ensure thread-safe updates from observables to widgets.
 Observable changes from any thread are safely marshaled to the Qt GUI thread.

+### Lifecycle Management

+IQT widgets automatically manage their lifecycle:

+1. **Initialization**: Creates controller, sets up data bindings
+2. **Active**: Bidirectional updates between observables and widgets
+3. **Disposal**: Clean disconnection, observers removed, resources freed

 ### Preventing Feedback Loops

-The internal update mechanism (`_internal_widget_update()` context) temporarily blocks the controller from reacting to its own programmatic widget updates, preventing infinite update loops.

-### Signal Blocking

-Controllers use a simplified boolean-based signal blocking mechanism:
-- `controller.is_blocking_signals = True` - Blocks all widget signals
-- `controller.is_blocking_signals = False` - Allows widget signals
-- Automatic management during programmatic updates

-## Recent Improvements

-### v0.1.102+ - Major Architecture Enhancements

-**Centralized Debouncing System:**
-- Unified debouncing across all controllers
-- Configurable timing with `DEFAULT_DEBOUNCE_MS`
-- Automatic timer management and cleanup
-- Exception-safe disposal handling

-**Simplified Signal Blocking:**
-- Replaced complex object tracking with simple boolean flag
-- `is_blocking_signals` property for easy control
-- Consistent behavior across all controllers

-**Enhanced Error Handling:**
-- Robust exception handling in disposal methods
-- Graceful handling of Qt object lifecycle
-- Improved logging with success/failure messages

-**Cleaner Package Structure:**
-- Demos moved to project root for better organization
-- Removed unnecessary `parent_of_widgets` parameters
-- Streamlined controller initialization

-**Performance Optimizations:**
-- Reduced memory overhead
-- Faster signal blocking/unblocking
-- Optimized debouncing implementation
+The internal update mechanism prevents infinite loops when programmatic changes trigger signal emissions that would trigger more changes.

 ## Contributing

-Contributions welcome!
-Please:
+**Note**: This library is in active development.
+Contributions are welcome, but be aware that significant API changes may occur.

+When contributing, please:

-1. Add tests for new controllers
+1. Add tests for new widgets/controllers
 2. Update documentation
 3. Follow the existing code style
 4. Ensure all tests pass
+5. Be prepared for API changes during the development phase

 ## License